 Dissecting A Mexican Menu Of Traditional Favorites

 On account of its prime seaside position, you can find an abundance of scrumptious seafood dishes.
-A perfect lunch at the beach, this tangy appetizer’s best friend is a bucket of ice cold cervezas.
-Light, white fish (pescado) has been cured in lime and salt, then combined with colorful ingredients such as cilantro, tomatoes, onion and avocado.
-Other versions are made with prawns (camarones) or a mix of seafood (mixto) and are served with a side of tortilla chips to enjoy this citrusy snack.
+A perfect lunch at the beach, ceviche is a light and tangy plate that couples well with a bucket of ice cold cervezas.
+Strips of white fish (pescado) cured in lime and salt are combined with colorful ingredients such as cilantro, tomatoes, onion and avocado.
+Other versions can be made with prawns (camarones) or a mix of seafood (mixto.)
+No fork needed, just a side of tortilla chips to enjoy this citrusy snack.
 You can sample ceviche at many central Playa del Carmen eateries including Lido Beach Club, Cassa Ceviche, and El Doctorito.

-- Chile Rellenos – Another plate I request most when dining out here in Playa del Carmen are roasted poblano peppers, stuffed with cheese or a ground meat and raisin mixture and coated in a light egg batter.
-Most often they come smothered in a mild red salsa while other versions are topped with a creamy, walnut sauce.
+A staple in a Mexican cookbook, chile rellenos, meaning “stuffed chiles” are packed with flavor.
+Poblano peppers are filled with cheese or a ground meat and raisin mixture, then coated in a light egg batter.
+Oftentimes, they come smothered in a mild red salsa while other versions feature a creamy, walnut sauce.
 In any case, your tastebuds will shout “gracias!”
 Head to Carboncitos on Calle 4 for the best in town.

-- Chilaquiles – As unusual as the idea of frying tortilla chips in salsa and serving them soft sounds, this traditional breakfast food will subdue the skeptic in you the moment you delve into this tasty dish.
+Fried tortilla chips in salsa for breakfast?
+This traditional morning meal will subdue your skepticism the moment you delve into this tasty dish.
 Drizzled with thick cream, and garnished with avocado, cilantro, raw onion slices and crumbled cheese, chilaquiles are better when drenched in sauce.
 Whether you go for the red or green salsa, add an egg, chicken, or strips of steak, you’ll become a fast fan of chilaquiles.

-- Empanadas – I would describe these as Mexican pizza pops or perogies, empanada stands can be found on every other street corner in Playa del Carmen.
-A thin circle of dough made from corn meal or flour is stuffed with a variety of ingredients including chicken, ham, cheese, beans, potatoes or beef and vegetables.
+Similar to the concept of pizza pops or perogies, empanada stands can be found on every other street corner in Playa del Carmen.
+A thin circle of dough made from corn masa is stuffed with a variety of ingredients including chicken, ham, cheese, beans, potatoes or beef and vegetables.
 Afterwards, the edges are pressed and folded, then fried until they are golden brown.
-Common toppings include pickled red onions, cream, shredded cabbage and salsa.
+Common toppings include pickled red onions, cream, shredded cabbage and a spicy salsa.

-- Sopes – refried beans are spread upon a mini pizza-like, fried corn flour dough and served with toppings such as steak, chicken, chorizo, milanesa (a breaded veal, beef or pork), and garnished with shredded cabbage, pickled red onion, cream, crumbled cheese and salsa, you can sample sopes at La Coronela on 1 Sur between 5th and 10th Avenue or Las Quekas on 35th Avenue near Benito Juarez.
+These delicious little corn meal disks are layered with refried beans and served with toppings such as steak, chicken, chorizo, milanesa (a breaded veal, beef or pork.)
+Garnished with shredded cabbage, pickled red onion, cream, crumbled cheese and salsa, you can sample sopes at La Coronela on 1 Sur between 5th and 10th Avenue or Las Quekas on 35th Avenue near Benito Juarez.

-- Molcajete – This rich and cheesy entree made of beef, chicken or shrimp and bell peppers is baked in a traditional stone bowl, typically used as a grinding dish.
-The savory melted mixture is served with warm soft tortillas and a roasted tomato or tomatillo salsa.
+This rich and cheesy entree made of beef, chicken or shrimp and bell peppers is baked in a traditional stone bowl made from volcanic stone.
+The mouth-watering mixture is served with warm soft tortillas and a roasted tomato or tomatillo salsa.
 Dig into the melted Mexican cuisine crowd-pleaser at La Parrilla on 5th Avenue and Constituyentes.

-- If you come to Playa del Carmen, one of the most popular weekend outings is a late night stop at a taco place for Tacos al Pastor.
-A boneless pork shoulder is marinated in spices and dried chiles then placed on a vertical rod to roast.
-Thin slices of this perfectly seasoned pork is cut from the spit and served on small tortillas with cilantro, onion, radish, pineapple and a squeeze of lime.
-These taco diners often offer a variety of salsas which tend to pack a mighty spicy punch.
+Indeed, the tacos al pastor are a Mexican masterpiece as far as flavorful creations go.
+Pastor is a boneless pork shoulder is marinated in spices and dried chiles placed on a vertical rod to roast.
+Thin slices of perfectly seasoned pork is cut from the spit and served on small tortillas with cilantro, onion, radish, pineapple and a squeeze of lime.
+Be forewarned that the salsas at a taqueria tend to pack a mighty spicy punch.
 To avoid unsightly steam blowing out from your ears, try washing your tacos down with a cold Modelo beer or a tall glass of horchata, a creamy drink made from rice, vanilla and cinnamon.